TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-06-end-of-gophp71-org.md

     Future is now.
 There is no need for the initiative now and it's time to [let it go](https://zenhabits.net/letting-go).
     <br>
     **How much did it cost?
 What was the effect?
 Was it worth it?** I'll share answers to these question so you know what to expect when you start a similar project.
 Let's get numberz!
-tweet: "New Post on #php 🐘 blog: End of GoPHP71.org"
 tweet_image: "/assets/images/posts/2019/go-php-die/symfony_pool.png"
 ---